recruit-tech/location-state/packages/location-state-core/docs/API.md

 type Refine<T> = (state: unknown) => T | undefined;
 ```

-The type of the function that validate and convert the state obtained from the `Store`.
-You should not throw error if validation fails.
+The type of the function that validate and/or convert the state retrieved from the `Store`.
+It must not throw an error if validation fails.

 #### Type Parameters